TomRosenbloom/codeigniter/doc/Codeigniter Contacts.md

 The reason it's turned out this way is I've concentrated most of my effort on learning Codeigniter.
 One thing in particular that I ended up spending a lot of time on was getting pagination working and then reconciling it with routing e.g. when allowing for ordering on column heads.
 I could have avoided this by using Datatables, but I wanted to properly understand CI as much as possible.

+### Sass

-Use SASS to compile assets esp. to incorporate motion-ui to allow dismissing flash messages
+Use SASS to compile assets esp. to incorporate motion-ui to allow dismissing of flash messages

+### Search

 Filtering/searching

+### Other to-dos

+- ajax look up for existing contacts
+- dismiss flash messages